stoute/bsmp-website/src/content/work/cipix.md

 dateStart: "01/01/2013"
 dateEnd: "10/31/2013"
 ---
-- Configured and styled Drupal 7 websites.
+Configuration and styling of Drupal 7 websites.
-- Developed a JavaScript framework for HTML5 applications using Require.js and Backbone.